eloylp/go-kit/README.md

 ### HTTP Middlewares

-HTTP middlewares allow us to execute common logic before all our handlers, providing to all of them the same pre-processing logic.
+HTTP middlewares allow us to execute common logic before all our handlers, providing to all of them the same pre-processing/post-processing logic.

 All this middlewares respect the standard library interfaces, so it should not be a problem to use them with your favorite's HTTP lib also.